A generalization of L\"owner-John's ellipsoid theorem

 \subsection{On the computational side}

-Even though $\P_0$ is a convex optimization problem, it is hard to solve because even if $\K$ would be a finite set of of points (as is the case in statistics applications of the L\"owner-John problem) and in contrast to the quadratic case, evaluating the (strictly convex) objective function, its gradient and Hessian can be a challenging problem, especially if the dimension is larger than $n=3$.
+Even though $\P_0$ is a convex optimization problem, it is hard to solve because even if $\K$ would be a finite set of points (as is the case in statistics applications of the L\"owner-John problem) and in contrast to the quadratic case, evaluating the (strictly convex) objective function, its gradient and Hessian can be a challenging problem, especially if the dimension is larger than $n=3$.
 Indeed evaluating the objective function reduces to computing the Lebesgue volume of the sublevel set $\G_1$ whereas evaluating its gradient and Hessian requires computing other moments of the Lebesgue measure on $\G_1$.
-So this is one price to pay for the generalization of the L\"owner-John's ellipsoid problem.
-(Notice however that if $\K$ is not a finite set of points then even the L\"owner-John's ellipsoid problem is also hard to solve because for more general sets $\K$ the inclusion constraint $\K\subset\xi$ (or ${\rm conv}(\K)\subset\xi$) can be difficult to handle.)
+So this is one price to pay for the generalization of the L\"owner-John ellipsoid problem.
+(Notice however that if $\K$ is not a finite set of points then even the L\"owner-John ellipsoid problem is also hard to solve because for more general sets $\K$ the inclusion constraint $\K\subset\xi$ (or ${\rm conv}(\K)\subset\xi$) can be difficult to handle.)
 In general, and even for convex bodies, computing the volume is an NP-hard problem; in fact even approximating the volume efficiently within given bounds is hopeless.
 For more details the interested reader is referred to e.g. Barvinok \cite{barvinok}, Dyer et al. \cite{dyer} and the many references therein.
 On the other hand, even though $\G_1$ is not necessarily convex, it is still a rather specific set and assessing a precise computational complexity for its volume remains to be done.

 However, we can still approximate as closely as desired the objective function as well as its gradient and Hessian by using the methodology developed in Henrion et al \cite{sirev}, especially when the dimension is small $n=2,3$ (which is the case in several applications in statistics).